RobTillaart/PCF8574/README.md

 #### Must

+- update documentation.
-- keep in sync with PCF8575
+- keep in sync with PCF8575  (as far as meaningful)

 #### Should